Inclement weather always comes with its own set of critical issues, from flooding to power outages.

 3- Portable Chargers

 Until our cellphones get longer and longer battery life, a portable charger might be the best solution.
-Here, you will find 30 of the best portable chargers that money can buy, with battery lives that can extend your existing phone’s battery 2-3 fold.

 4- Always important to fully charge your phones, laptops and tablets